 The employee receives benefits and necessary compensation.

-It’s important that the illness or injury is reported and a claim is filed as quickly as possible.
-Most states have a time limit for when a Workers’ Comp injury can be reported to their manager.
+It’s important that the illness or injury is reported and the claim is filed as quickly as possible.
+Most states have a time limit for when a workers’ comp injury can be reported to their manager.
 This time limit is usually between 30 and 90 days

 .
-Also, there is a time limit to when an employer can report a Workers’ Comp injury to their insurance company.
+There is also a time limit for when an employer can report a workers’ comp injury to their insurance company.
 These limits are usually determined by the state government and it’s important that employers understand them.
-That’s why it’s important for employers to discuss policy terms and conditions with an insurance agent or state regulator.
+Employers should discuss policy terms and conditions with an insurance agent or state regulator on a regular basis.

-Select the Right Workers’ Comp Insurance Coverage for Your Business
+Select the Right Workers’ Comp Coverage for Your Business

-When you choose The Hartford insurance for your Workers’ Comp Coverage, you can rest assured knowing that you are protecting your business and employees with industry-leading care.
+You can be rest assured when choosing The Hartford for your workers' comp coverage.
+We're helping protect your business and employees with industry-leading care.
 Our claims’ specialists are responsive and consistently receive top scores for customer satisfaction.
-We also offer convenient billing solutions for business owners, to take the hassle out of paying for insurance so you can focus on running your business.
+We also offer convenient billing solutions for business owners so you can focus on running your business.
 Get a quote today